FrostyOS-dev/FrostyOS-old/README.md

 - You might be able to run WorldOS with less RAM (by changing the '256M' to the amount of RAM you want), but I cannot guarantee that it would run on any less than 256MiB.
 - You computer **must** be capable of virtualization to run WorldOS in a VM.
-- You can use more than 1 core, but only 1 will be used.
+- You can allocate more than 1 core, but only 1 will be used.

 ### Program Requirement info

-- If the default `gcc/g++` version on your system is not 10 or higher, you might need to modify the `Makefile`.
 - You can use alternatives to `mkgpt`, as long as it creates GPT raw disks.
 You will have to modify the `Makefile` though.
 - You can use alternatives to `curl` (such as `wget`), but you will have to modify the `Makefile`.